hypre-space/hypredrive/docs/usrman-src/interfaces_python.rst

    * - ``str`` containing a newline
      - Treated as a YAML document.
    * - ``str`` or ``pathlib.Path`` naming an existing file
-     - File contents are loaded and parsed.
+     - The binding loads and parses the file contents.
    * - ``None``
      - Uses the Python binding's minimal default YAML.

-The accepted YAML keys and solver/preconditioner options are the same as the CLI; see :ref:`InputFileStructure`.
+The Python interface and CLI accept the same YAML keys and solver options.
+See :ref:`InputFileStructure`.

 Testing